 If a parent/guardian cannot pick them up, items may also be shipped to a home address provided that the shipping charges are prepaid by the parent.
-This rule applies but is not limited to other electronic devices such as Digital Cameras, PDA's, blackberry, Mp3/Mp4 player, iPod, iPad, radios, and electronic reading devices (Kindle, Nook, etc.).
+This rule applies but is not limited to other electronic devices such as Digital Cameras, PDA's, blackberry, Mp3/Mp4 player, iPod, iPad, wireless earbuds/Air Pods, smart watches, radios, and electronic reading devices (Kindle, Nook, etc.).